Nations Rally Behind Renewables At COP28 Climate Talks - UrduPoint

 China agreed for the first time to include all greenhouse gases in its next national climate pledge for 2035 in an agreement with the United States last month.

-Methane is responsible for about one-third of the warming from greenhouse gases occurring today, second only to fossil fuels.
+Methane is responsible for about one-third of the warming from greenhouse gases occurring today, second only to CO2.

 Agriculture is responsible for a quarter of methane emissions, with most of it produced during digestion by livestock.